 Here is Chris Chapman’s preliminary sketch for one of the illustrations:

 The book was originally published by The Bakehouse arts centre, Gatehouse-of-Fleet, near Dumfries (Scotland), to coincide with a reading of Velarde, Pavese and Montale translations on October 29th, 2011.

-It is now re-issued as an e-book by Stupor Mundi Books, available through Amazon, Barnes & Noble, Kobo and all the usual digital outlets.
+It is now re-issued in print, and as an e-book, from Stupor Mundi Books, available through Amazon, Barnes & Noble, Kobo and all the usual digital outlets.